Destinations Italy Milan & Lakes

 Must orderrisotto alla vecchia Milano con ossobuco

-Cesare Battisti's modern osteria in Isola, in a converted early-1900s railway depot under the Bosco Verticale towers — in the 2026 Michelin Guide.
-The saffron risotto (Lodigiano cheese for a creamier finish than Parmigiano) is the city benchmark; the mondeghili are the version locals measure others against.
-The five-course tasting at €70 (€115 with wines) is the right way in.
-Open seven days; terrace tables in summer are the move.
+Cesare Battisti's modern osteria in Isola, in a converted former railway warehouse under the Bosco Verticale towers, and in the 2026 Michelin Guide.
+The saffron risotto uses Lodigiano cheese, for a creamier finish than Parmigiano; the mondeghili are the version other kitchens get measured against.
+The tasting menu is €85 per person, with wine pairings at €25 for three glasses or €45 for five (checked July 2026).
+Open seven days; book a terrace table in summer.

 Isola · since 2009In Michelin 2026 GuideOpen 7 days